liffiton/ATLeS/docs/box_sw_manual_install.md

 They are provided for anyone who wants to set up the ATLeS box software environment themselves.
 The easiest way to install and use the software is to [install a provided OS image](box_sw_install).

-# Installing FishyCam from Scratch
+# Installing ATLeS Software from Scratch

 If you are comfortable working in a Linux deveopment environment, you can install the needed software yourself.
 Start with a clean install of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).